tilmanrassy/emacs-dir-treeview/README.md

 ### Navigating in the tree, with and without mouse

 Navigating in the tree with the mouse is straight forward.
 A left click on the `[+]` or `[-]` symbols expand or collapse the respective directory.
 A left click on a filename opens the respective file in Emacs.
+A left click on the  `..` symbol atop the first node switches to the tree originating at the parent directory.

 It is possible to navigate in the tree completely without the mouse, only with the keyboard: